axboe/fio/README.rst

 utility statistics and (I think) huge page support, support for that does exist in FreeBSD/Solaris.

-Fio uses pthread mutexes for signalling and locking and some platforms do not support process shared pthread mutexes.
+Fio uses pthread mutexes for signaling and locking and some platforms do not support process shared pthread mutexes.
 As a result, on such platforms only threads are supported.
 This could be fixed with sysv ipc locking or other locking alternatives.